appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/git-providers.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2031-git-providers.png' />

 But you're not limited with these options.
-You can configure the git providers and use them within your self-hosted appcircle, same as in cloud.
+You can configure the git providers and use them within your self-hosted Appcircle server, same as in cloud.

 Following sections will give you more details about removing or adding other git providers.